 Authors are often inspired by the world around them, both subconsciously and consciously.
-When Dark Roots Hunt may be an epic science fantasy rollercoaster where a techie girl finds life-changing adventure, desperation, hope, death, and romance in a frantic scavenger swamp filled with carnivorous trees.
-But the world of Palude also offers readers the opportunity to reflect on the societal concerns and experiences that influenced the author's imaginative worldbuilding, such as issues surrounding sustainability, land scarcity, rising property prices, political mistrust and alienation, community apathy, and misinformation.
+When Dark Roots Hunt may be an epic science fantasy rollercoaster, but the world of Palude also offers readers the opportunity to reflect on the societal concerns and experiences that influenced the author's imaginative worldbuilding.
+These include issues such as sustainability, land scarcity, rising property prices, social responsibility, and technology.